Complaints and Investigations

 Filing a Complaint

-Community members with complaints concerning the use of unreasonable or excessive force, discrimination, sexual harassment and/or sexual assault by on-duty Richmond police officers, need to contact the Community Police Review Commission.
+Community members with complaints concerning the use of unreasonable or excessive force, discrimination, sexual harassment and/or sexual assault by on-duty Richmond police officers, may file a complaint with the Community Police Review Commission.

 All complaints should be filed in writing within 120 days of the alleged misconduct.
 Complaints filed with the Community Police Review Commission must be in writing and signed by the person, or their guardian, making the complaint.
-View and print the English or Spanish complaint form.
+View, download, or print the fillable English or Spanish complaint form.

 Other Misconduct Complaints: Appeals from the Office of Professional Accountability